Early Years Education & Care FdA

 - Current employment in the early years sector or work placement within the sector

-Students without the full academic entry requirements but with relevant work experience are encouraged to apply for an interview
+Students without the full academic entry requirements but with relevant work experience are encouraged to apply for an interview.

 What you will study

-- Equality, Diversity & Inclusion
+- Equality, Diversity and Inclusion

 - Practitioner Research